-Broadly, my program of research explores the impact of underrepresented identities (e.g., social class, ethnicity, gender) on experiences and performance in academic contexts.
+Broadly, my program of research explores the impact of historically minoritized identities (e.g., social class, ethnicity, gender, sexual orientation) on experiences and performance in academic contexts.
 My research has two main goals: to understand and improve experiences and performance for individuals from diverse backgrounds.

 Social Class Biculturalism in First-Generation College Students